 Project timing

-Procurement of a construction contractor for the dredging and repair of the Pier is planned for the first half of 2026.
-Construction is expected to commence in the second half of 2026 and take approximately six to nine months to complete.
+Procurement of a construction contractor for the dredging and repair of the Pier is planned for the second half of 2026.
+Once ready to commence, construction is expected to take approximately six to nine months to complete.
 The dredging component is anticipated to take around three months within this timeframe.
 Disruption to existing port operations during construction will be minimised as far as possible.

 Further information